LINCS-pipelines/mema/README.md

-# mema
-Docker container for MEMA package.
+# mema : Docker container for running MEMA vignettes in RStudio

-This docker image is built based on the latest validated MEMA package (release v1.0.1) to run the vignettes provided by MEP-LINCS on 17-May-2017 at [`https://github.com/MEP-LINCS/MEMA/tree/master/vignettes`](https://github.com/MEP-LINCS/MEMA/tree/master/vignettes).
+This docker image is built based on the latest validated MEMA package (release v1.0.1) to run the vignettes provided by MEP-LINCS on 5-17--2017 at [`https://github.com/MEP-LINCS/MEMA/tree/master/vignettes`](https://github.com/MEP-LINCS/MEMA/tree/master/vignettes).

-Here is how to obtain and run the container:
+-To obtain and run the container:

 ```
 sudo docker pull ucbd2k/mema